isomerpages/moe-yunengpri/_our-family/Parent Support Group (PSG)/PSG Activities.md

-* Project Green: &gt; change to Rice Planting – Our Growing Minds, Growing Hearts Programme to collaborate with members of the school community to do our part towards a more sustainable future.
+* Rice Planting – Our Growing Minds, Growing Hearts Programme to collaborate with members of the school community to do our part towards a more sustainable future.

-* Sharing – Give a career talk as part of the school’s WOW programme, motivational talk to inspire our P6 students \&gt; students
+* Sharing – Give a career talk as part of the school’s WOW programme, motivational talk to inspire our pupils

 * Events / Activities (Refer to PSG Events Calendar) – Collaborate with teachers to conduct activities for our students for events.&nbsp; Support in chaperone students during learning journeys.